d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 3.9.1
 - released 19 January 2017
-- added a few tweaks regarding radio buttons in main view and deselect row after delete actions
+- added a few tweaks regarding radio buttons in Execute view and deselect row after delete actions
 - moved Add button new configurations into tab view and added some more checks when adding new configurations
 - In Sch